knazir/WeirdTube/SEARCH_CHANGELOG.md

 	["what", "did", "i", "just", "watch"], ["the", "fuck", "did", "i"],["i'm", "in", "hell"], ["im", "in", "hell"], ["why", "am", "i", "watching"]

-Reasoning: Arrangements of each of the phrases sound like a good starting point.
+Arrangements of each of the phrases sound like a good starting point.

 Changes 7/30/16:
 ----------------
-    ["weird", "part", "of"], ["wierd", "part", "of"], ["that's", "enough", "internet"], ["enough", "for", "today"], ["how", "did i get here"], ["what", "did", "i just watch"], ["the fuck did i"],["i'm", "in", "hell"], ["im", "in", "hell"], ["why", "am", "i", "watching"]
+    ["weird", "part", "of"], ["wierd", "part", "of"], ["that's", "enough", "internet"], ["enough", "for", "today"], ["how", "did i get here"], ["what", "did", "i just watch"], ["the fuck did i"],["i'm", "in", "hell"], ["im", "in", "hell"], ["why", "what", "am i watching"]

-Reasoning: Trying to reduce the number of false positives.
-Combining separate words would increase strictness.
+Trying to reduce the number of false positives.
+Combining separate words should increase strictness.